28-Year-Old Defenseman – Minnesota Wild

 Alex Grant Contract Information:

-Grant has signed a one-year, two-way contract with the Senators.
+Signed a one-year, two-way contract with the Wild in July of 2017.

 To instantly reveal our fantasy analysis of every player – including Alex Grant – simply subscribe now.